areevesman/mlb_history_web_app/README.md

 ### Step 4: Create the app

 According to https://shiny.rstudio.com/, "Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
 You can also extend your Shiny apps with CSS themes, htmlwidgets, and JavaScript actions."

-A tutorial can be found [here](https://shiny.rstudio.com/tutorial/).
+Many resources and tutorials can be found [here](https://shiny.rstudio.com/tutorial/).
+See this [gallery](https://shiny.rstudio.com/gallery/) as well for help with implimentation of more specific features.

 An R script (app.R) is included in this repository.
 To run the app, simply run this script.

+### Step 5: Publishing the application

+Shiny apps are easy to share and the free version of [shinyapps.io](http://www.shinyapps.io/) was used for this project.

+A more comprehensive outline of ways to share shiny apps is given [here](https://shiny.rstudio.com/tutorial/written-tutorial/lesson7/).